ebdonato/github-backup-repos/README.md

 # Github Backup Repositories

+## The App

+This Express app has one root route that responses a zipped file containing all the repositories.
+To make a successful request, must be authenticated with a unique secret token.

+To server the app, this environment must be setup at least:

+-   BEARER_TOKEN: it will be the unique secret for the request;
+-   GITHUB_USERNAME: GitHub username to get repositories from;
+-   GITHUB_TOKEN: GitHub personal access token for authentication.

+> More environment variables can be found at the [./src/constants.ts](./src/constants.ts) file.

 ## The Script

 The script automates the process of cloning GitHub repositories, both public and private, and then zips them into a single file.
 Here's a breakdown of what the script does: